 How to Sign Up: To reserve your space or find out more, e-mail us at trips@REEF.org, or call us at 305-588-5869.
 A $500 deposit will be collected at the time of booking.
 Visit our Trip Policies page for more information on deposit and payment schedules.

-How to Get There: Participants should make arrangements to fly into Havana International Airport (HAV.)
-The suggested route is to fly into Havana from Miami (MIA) via American Airlines on the morning of Saturday, July 24, arriving by 11am.
+How to Get There: *Please note this information is based on travel suggestions provided by Avalon in March 2021.
+As flight schedules change, this information will be updated.* Participants should make arrangements to fly into Havana International Airport (HAV.)
+The suggested route is to fly into Havana from Miami (MIA) via American Airlines on the morning of Saturday, Dec.
+11, arriving by 11am.
 Everyone will be transfered as a group directly to the port in Jucaro.
-At the end of the trip, you may fly out of Havana any time after 5pm on Saturday, July 31.
-Depending on flight schedules, it may be necessary to stay overnight before or after the trip in Miami.
+At the end of the trip, you may fly out of Havana any time after 5pm on Saturday, Dec.
+18. Depending on flight schedules, it may be necessary to stay overnight before or after the trip in Miami.

 Transfers: Avalon will transfer all guests immediately from the airport in Havana to Jucaro, where they will board the boat.
 At the end of the trip, guests will be transferred back to Havana for departure.
 Transfers are $100 per person one-way ($200 total) and will be paid to REEF.